Explain in which manner you prefer to communicate - written or verbal. Discuss your preference with the interviewer and support your answer.

-In which manner do you prefer to communicate - written or verbal?
+Explain in which manner you prefer to communicate - written or verbal.
 Discuss your preference with the interviewer and support your answer.

 "I prefer verbal communication because I feel that with written communication, a lot can be misread due to lack of tone, fluctuation, expression and body language.
 I will always choose a face to face conversation whenever possible."

 "I like to leverage both methods of communications when dealing with business.
 Sometimes, situations call for verbal communications and other times, written.
 As a rule of thumb, I tend to practice verbal communications, with written follow up or vice versa.
 Utilizing multiple methods creates repetition and therefore, change."

 It's always a great idea to have questions ready for the interviewer.
 Review the company website and other online resources to ensure the questions you are asking are not mundane, or redundant.
 The last thing an interviewer wants to hear is a list of questions you could have found the answers to from merely watching a video on their company site!

 "I have a couple of questions, thank you for asking!
 First, I am wondering if you can share with me why this position is open?
 Second, what timeline do you have in mind for filling this position?"

 "Here are some sample questions:

 - When would you like to have this position filled?

 - How long has this role been vacant?

 - Is this a replacement search or a newly created role?